Every Animal. Every Bushel — Traced.Tracked.

 “Too onerous and expensive”

 Saskatchewan Cattle Association, February 2026.
 The SCA demands CFIA halt the amendments.
 Alberta, Manitoba, and Ontario share similar concerns.
-Cow-calf operations are the least likely to adopt RFID scanning technology.
-Most have no cellular coverage at handling facilities.
+Producers aren't against traceability — they're against regulations that ignore rural infrastructure realities.

 Implementation Timeline